GenslerAppsPod/javascript-katas/public/jquery/lab14/README.md

                 return deferred.promise();
     },

-Also, add the below codd at the end of the _create() method:
+Also, add the below code at the end of the _create() method:

      //get custom promise returned by the _intervalPromise() method. var notifyingPromise = this._intervalPromise(500, 5);